oxyc/mac-playbook/README.md

 This playbook installs and configures most of the software I use on my Mac for web and software development.
 The playbook contained in this repo does nothing except delegate all functionality to [`geerlingguy/mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook)'s playbook.

+*Note: Do NOT install anything you haven't looked through–this is a highly opinionated set of configurations.
+Running the playbook will affect pretty much every aspect of your environment so for others than me, this is mostly a reference point.*

 *See also*:

 - [`geerlingguy/mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook) (the actual playbook used to provision)